-Pale Male and Lola on Monday
+Pale Male and Lola on the Beresford

 These pictures of Pale Male and Lola taken on Monday really are new!
 They sure look a lot like the previous days, which makes sense since it’s the same locations for both of them.